 14. I don’t have insurance/my insurance doesn’t cover these requirements/I don’t have any money – what can I do?

-All students are eligible to enroll in the university-sponsored insurance with United Health Care and inquire with them if it is covered.
 You can contact your town’s health department to see if they offer the vaccinations for free or at a discounted rate.
 The Woodbridge Department of Health and Human Services Nursing Division also offers discounted vaccines; for prices and appointments, call 732-855-0600 X5011.
 For other affordable options, please see question #12.
 Otherwise you would have to contact a health care provider about payment options.

 15. My records will take some time to receive – can I have an extension from receiving a hold?